Reserved political positions in India: Women

 Women get one-third reservation in Gram Panchayats (meaning 'Village Council', which is a form of local rural government), Block Panchayats, District Councils and Municipal bodies.
 There is a long-term plan to extend this reservation to the Parliament and State Legislature.

 The Women's Reservation Bill of 2010 proposed 33% of all seats in Lok Sabha and all State Legislative assemblies for women.
 It was passed in Rajya Sabha on 2010.
 But was never voted on in the Lok Sabha.
 In 2023 September, a similar bill Women's Reservation Bill, proposed to reserve 1/3 of all seats in Lok Sabha, and in all state legislative assemblies for women.
 It was passed in both Lok Sabha and Rajya Sabha becoming a law.

 Between 1957 and 2019, before the abrogation of Article 370 and 35A of the Constitution of India, the former 89-member Jammu and Kashmir Legislative Assembly had 2 seats reserved for the nominated women members.
 But after the passing of Women's Reservation Bill, 2023 it became 33%.
 Additionally, the Lieutenant Governor may nominate two representatives of Kashmiri migrant families to the assembly, one of which is reserved for woman.

 Sangha and Bhutia-Lepcha seats in Sikkim

 Sikkim was merged with India in 1975.
 The 32-member Sikkim Legislative Assembly has one seat reserved for a Buddhist Sangha member.
 Only Buddhist monks and nuns belonging to the 111 registered Buddhist monasteries are eligible to vote and stand for this seat.
 Additionally, 12 seats in the Sikkim Legislative Assembly are reserved for the Bhutia-Lepcha ethnic people.

 Other reserved seats

 Some seats, rather than being reserved for specific groups, are chosen by other branches of the government.

-Union government's nominees to the Puducherry Legislative Assembly
+Central government's nominees to the Puducherry Legislative Assembly

-In the 33-member Puducherry Legislative Assembly, 3 members are nominated by the Union government of India.
+In the 33-member Puducherry Legislative Assembly, 3 members are nominated by the Central government of India.